01 of 11

 - Attach the last tube to the other end of the balloon.

 Note: This can be done after the balloon is covered in papier mache and dried; just before decorating.
-However, to make it as sturdy as possible, I recommend assembling first and then sealing the entire body together with the flour paste.Continue to 5 of 11 below.
+However, to make it as sturdy as possible, we recommend assembling first and then sealing the entire body together with the flour paste.Continue to 5 of 11 below.

 05 of 11